ChalmersGU-data-structure-courses/dsabook/src/markdown/06-sequences/52-more-lists.md

 ### Implementing general lists using arrays

 First we give a static implementation for array-based lists, named **ArrayList**.
-This inherits from the
-List ADT (@sec:adt-for-general-lists), and must therefore implement all of the member functions of `List`.

 Unlike normal arrays, lists can change in size: we can add elements to and remove from them.
 How can this be implemented?
 Well, what we